dat-ecosystem-archive/docs/papers/dat-paper.md

   <17 zeroes>
 <40 byte entries>
   <32 byte BLAKE2b hash>
-  <8 byte Uint64BE child tree leaf byte length>
+  <8 byte Uint64BE children leaf byte length>
 ```

-The child tree leaf byte length is the byte size containing aggregate length of all leaf nodes in the tree below this node.
+The children leaf byte length is the byte size containing the sum byte length of all leaf nodes in the tree below this node.

 This file uses the in-order notation, meaning even entries are leaf nodes and odd entries are parent nodes (non-leaf).